Search for a heavy neutral Higgs boson in a left-right model with an inverse seesaw mechanism at the LHC: Search for Heavy Higgs Bosons at the LHC

 \section{Search for Heavy Higgs Bosons at the LHC}

-The heavy Higgs boson, $h'$, is mainly produced at the LHC from gluon-gluon fusion (ggF) process, which induces about $90\%$ of its total production cross section at the LHC.
-Other production mechanisms, like vector boson fusion, Higgs strahlung and associated production with top-quark, represent the remaining ratio of the $h'$ production.
-In Fig.~\ref{ggfusion} we show the ggF $h'$-production cross section versus $m_{h'}$ for $\lambda_1=0.2,\lambda_4= 0.9,\alpha_1=0.13,\alpha_4=0.8$ and $\rho_1 =0.1$.
-It is noticiable that the ggF cross section can be of order $\gsim 2~{\rm pb}$ for $m_{h'} \lsim 400$ GeV.
-In this regard, we consider integrated luminosity $300$ ${\rm fb}^{-1}$ for relativily light $h'$ and 3000 ${\rm fb}^{-1}$ for heavy $h'$ and in different decay channels, at center of mass energy $\sqrt{s}=14$ TeV.
+The heavy Higgs boson, $h'$, is mainly produced at the LHC from the gluon-gluon fusion (ggF) process, which induces about $90\%$ of its total production cross section at the LHC.
+Other production mechanisms, like vector boson fusion (VBF), Higgs strahlung and Higgs production from top fusion associated with top quark, represent the remaining ratio of the $h'$ production.
+In Fig.~\ref{ggfusion}~(left), we show the $h'$ ggF-production cross section versus $m_{h'}$ for the scanned values of parameters as in Eq.~(\ref{fixpar}) and its preceding paragraph.
+It is noticeable from Fig.~\ref{ggfusion}~(left) that the $h'$ ggF production cross section $\sigma(pp\to h')$ can be of an order $\gsim 2~{\text{pb}}$ for $m_{h'} \lsim 400~\text{GeV}$.
+In this regard, we consider $L_{\text{int}}=300~{\text{fb}}^{-1}$ for relatively light $h'$ and $L_{\text{int}}=3000~{\text{fb}}^{-1}$ for heavy $h'$ and in different decay channels, at $\sqrt{s}=14~\text{TeV}$.

+We checked that all our benchmark points, given in Table~\ref{Bnchmrkpnts}, are validated to satisfy the usual \higgsbounds~and \higgssignals~limits confronted with the latest LHC data~\cite{Bechtle:2013wla,Bechtle:2013xfa}.
+Recall that \higgsbounds~and \higgssignals~are testing Higgs sector both neutral and charged Higgs bosons of the model against the published exclusion bounds from Higgs searches at the LEP, Tevatron and LHC experiments.
+They are providing important tests for compatibility of any model beyond the SM.